 Audrey has a Master’s in Writing from Portland State University, is a member of SCBWI, and studied with Malinda Lo as a 2013 Lambda Literary Foundation Fellow.
 She lives in Santa Monica, California.

-To be honest, I felt like I had already read this book before.
-Of Fire and Stars kind of encompasses all 3 YA fantasy trends I wish would disappear.
+To be honest, I felt like I had already Of Fire and Stars.
 I was in the mood for a fantasy adventure when I read this story, but the plot fell in line with so many other YA fantasy novels I’ve read recently that it felt almost redundant.
 That’s not necessarily any fault of Of Fire and Stars, but considering it was published in November of last year, this story just seemed too-played out.
-I guessed the “plot twists” fairly easily, and don’t have a particular interest in horses or riding them.
-In addition, there were a couple of errors/plot inconsistencies.
-Nothing major, but I did notice while reading and that’s always a disappointment to me.
+I guessed the plot twists fairly easily, and don’t have a particular interest in horses or riding them (a prominent topic in this story).
+In addition, I think there were a couple of errors/plot inconsistencies.
+Nothing major, but I did notice it.

-The characters were fine, but unremarkable.
+The characters were fine.
 No one character stood out to me as a favorite, and the romance wasn’t all that interesting for me either.
-I think it’s great that writers are featuring LGBTQ+ as main characters in their works, but aside from that the love story just wasn’t that interesting.
-Mare clearly took the place of the “typical male” in a heterosexual relationship.
+I think it’s great that writers are featuring LGBTQ+ as main characters in their works, but aside from that the love story just wasn’t that interesting to me.
+In my opinion, Mare took the role of the “typical male” in a heterosexual relationship.
 Audrey Coulthurst wrote her as constantly wearing pants, which Denna took notice of and thought was scandalous.
 Mare was also the more aggressive personality in the relationship, but was the one with a sense of duty who wouldn’t let her feelings get in the way.
-On the other hand, Denna was your typical female lead.
+On the other hand, Denna was a bit of a typical female lead.
 She was small, pretty, docile, smart, and “surprisingly brave!”

 There was nothing wrong with this story.
 It’s a great story for lovers of older/more-medieval-style fantasy novels in a castle setting with features of magic throughout the story.
-But I personally feel that the market is oversaturated with these types of stories, and would have liked to see something more from a newer publication and OwlCrate box choice.
+But I personally feel that the market is oversaturated with these types of stories, and would have liked to see something more from a newer publication.